AI and Formulize

 As with any overeager intern, AI might do the wrong thing sometimes.
 However, because the Formulize <—> AI connection includes the entire configuration of your Formulize system, the AI does not have to guess about anything.

-The so-called hallucinations that AI sometimes has, are usually when it’s missing some information and it’s just trying to come up with something that would fit with everything else it knows.
+The so-called hallucinations that AI sometimes has, are usually when it’s missing some information and it’s just trying to come up with something that would be consistent with everything else it knows.
 With Formulize, the AI has the complete picture of how your system works, so it will generally do the right thing.

 Also, when the AI asks Formulize for something, Formulize validates what the AI is asking for, and if something is wrong, Formulize helps the AI self-correct from any mistakes.
 For example, if the AI is asking about a form that doesn’t exist, Formulize will suggest to the AI that it check the list of existing forms first.